Portland Forest School Teachers, Staff & Board

 she/her

-Bri grew up in the grand mountains of Colorado and Oregon.
-She loved the outdoors from a young age and was often found exploring the local forests trying to catch frogs.
-She holds a Bachelors from Portland State in Art and Literature.
+Bri Rain Graw grew up between Colorado and Oregon, where she developed a lifelong love for the outdoors, camping, and exploring wild places.
+She holds a Bachelors from Portland State University in Art and Literature.
 After graduation she went on many adventures exploring the world and participating in art residencies.
 From the arctic of Iceland to the Cloud Forest of Costa Rica, Bri began her journey of truly understanding the sanctuary nature has to offer and the wisdom of spending time in new cultures.

 he/him